Updated May 12, 2023

 7. Default Methods

 In Java 8, there is a fresh paradigm of interfaces having default method implementation.
-The feature is included for the purpose of backward compatibility.
+The inclusion of this feature is for backward compatibility purposes.
 It is now possible to use old interfaces to harness the lambda expression capability of the new version of Java.

 8. Method References